 Choosing the best WordPress hosting for your website is a tough and often all too confusing process.
 It’s tough to make a simple comparison because there is no such thing as an absolute “best WordPress hosting”.
-There is only the hosting that is right for you considering all the tradeoffs.
+There is only the web hosting product that is right for you considering all the tradeoffs.

 Summary – Best WordPress hosting if you want…